Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Experimental Evaluation

-Following the setting on RobustBench \cite{CroceASDFCM021}, we utilize ResNet-18 \cite{he2016deep} and MobileNetV2 \cite{sandler2018mobilenetv2} as the target networks to conduct adversarial attack and defense for medical classification tasks.
-For biomedical segmentation tasks, we adopt U-Net \cite{ronneberger2015u} and SegNet \cite{badrinarayanan2017segnet} to generate segmentation masks.
+Following the setting from RobustBench \cite{CroceASDFCM021}, we utilize ResNet-18 \cite{he2016deep} and MobileNetV2 \cite{sandler2018mobilenetv2} as target networks to conduct adversarial attack and defense for medical classification.
+For biomedical segmentation, we adopt U-Net \cite{ronneberger2015u} and SegNet \cite{badrinarayanan2017segnet} to generate segmentation masks.
 We use Stochastic Gradient Descent (SGD) optimizer with the Nesterov momentum factor \cite{Nesterov1983AMF} of 0.9 and the cyclic learning rate schedule \cite{smith2019super} with the maximum learning rate of 0.01.
 In this paper, we mainly consider the most common scenario, attacks under $\ell_{\infty}$-norm threat model.
 We conduct all the experiments on a single NVIDIA Tesla A100.
-We report the accuracies on clean examples as well as adversarial examples obtained by five strong adversarial attack methods: FGSM \cite{GoodfellowSS14}, PGD \cite{MadryMSTV18} with 20 steps with the step size of $1/255$, CW \cite{carlini2017towards}, Square Attack \cite{andriushchenko2020square}, and Auto Attack (AA) \cite{croce2020reliable}.
+We report the accuracies on clean examples as well as adversaries obtained by five strong adversarial attack methods: FGSM \cite{GoodfellowSS14}, PGD \cite{MadryMSTV18} with 20 steps with the step size of $1/255$, CW \cite{carlini2017towards}, Square Attack \cite{andriushchenko2020square}, and Auto Attack (AA) \cite{croce2020reliable}.
 Note that the maximum $\ell_{\infty}$-norm perturbation is set as $\epsilon=8/255$.
-For adversarial training, we adopt the PGD method to generate adversarial examples as the training data for 100 epochs.
+For adversarial training, we adopt PGD to generate adversaries as the training data for 100 epochs.